Rhyze mushroom crypt

 Building community and ecological resilience through food structures is becoming increasingly important as a response to disruptions from climate change, political instability, and natural disasters.
-The Mushroom Crypt is an Edinburgh-based collaboration between Rhyze Mushrooms, a radical mushroom farm and non-profit, and the Friends of Dalry Cemetery (FoDC).
+The Mushroom Crypt was an Edinburgh-based collaboration between Rhyze Mushrooms, a radical community mushroom farm and non-profit, and the Friends of Dalry Cemetery (FoDC).
 This collaboration began as a project for my Environmental Design Lab as part of my master's studies.
 Over the course of the summer, the project materialized from a theoretical design plan to a real-life community effort to turn an unused Victorian-era crypt into a shared edible mushroom growing space.

 My main roles in the project included introducing the initial project idea to the FoDC and Rhyze, designing a community workshop plan, co-facilitating community workshops, and assisting in creating the exhibit floor plan and crafting the mushroom growing vessels inside the crypt.
+Since this project I have also joined Rhyze's Board of Directors, and continue to work closely with them on a variety of design-related tasks.

 Project Overview